Numi2/unchained/user.md

   - Verify your peer is dialable via its multiaddr.

 ### 11) Security notes
-- Protect your wallet passphrase and `peer_identity.key`.
+- Protect your quantum passphrase and `peer_identity.key`.
 - Prefer binding the proof server to a private address and enable the token header if exposing externally.
 - Be cautious when exposing metrics publicly.